 The Authoritarian ParentBy Dr. Margaret Paul

-When we are operating from our frightened wounded self, we generally either try to control our children or allow our children to control us.
-We are operating as an authoritarian wounded parent when we attempt to have control over our child, and are being a permissive wounded parent when we allow our child to have control over us.
+When we are operating from our frightened ego wounded self, we generally either try to control our children or allow our children to control us.
+We are operating as an authoritarian wounded parent when we attempt to have control over our children, and are being a permissive wounded parent when we allow our children to have control over us.

 Often we try to control our children in the ways our parents tried to control us or each other, or in ways we learned in childhood from other children or from TV.

-As you read these, please be gentle with yourself.
+As you read these ways of trying to control your children, please be very gentle with yourself.
 We have all learned to control in many ways, and judging yourself for the ways you control will cut off your ability to learn and understand what you are doing and the consequences of these choices.